thoughtbot/guides/style/README.md

 * Use `def` with parentheses when there are arguments.
 * Use `each`, not `for`, for iteration.
 * Use heredocs for multi-line strings.
+* Prefer the Ruby 1.9 hash syntax where applicable.

 ERb
 ---